 It is a question we get asked a lot by clients and family members, about the steps that are taken after our Dayhab programme to make sure that they do not stray from the path of sustainable recovery.
 The truth is, every journey is different, but life beyond the programme can be exciting and invigorating, a chance to start anew and make healthier, happier decisions.

-At Help Me Stop, we offer a12-week aftercare programme after our Dayhab addiction treatment programmes in London and online.
-This means that there is a free support system in place for all clients who complete our main therapeutic programme, for three months after our programme ends.
+At Help Me Stop, we offer a 12 month aftercare programme after our Dayhab addiction treatment programmes in London and online.
+This means that there is a free support system in place for all clients who complete our main therapeutic programme, for 12 months after our programme ends.
 This offers our clients an ongoing support system, with professional and peer support.
 Aftercare will extend and deepen the recovery tools and strategies that you learn in treatment with Help Me Stop.
 You can bring challenges you are experiencing in everyday life to these weekly Aftercare groups, allowing you to share and solve problems as they arise.
 This includes anything that triggers cravings to drink or use: with the support of your Aftercare group, you can get through it without picking up a drink or a drug.
-When those three months are over and Aftercare sessions finish, there are some practical things you can do in order to keep and build on that momentum you have created.
+When those twelve months are over and Aftercare sessions finish, there are some practical things you can do in order to keep and build on that momentum you have created.

 Finding your people in recovery